tkschuler/RadioWinds/readme.md

 * https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00975

-We determined that RAOBs is missing wind data outside of the mandatory pressure levels.
+We determined that RAOBs is missing wind data outside of the mandatory pressure levels both for ASCII and netcdf format.

-IGRA2 and UofWy have different wind readings for the same soundings.
+It's also important to note IGRA2 and UofWy have some data discrepencies for the same soundings.
+Below is an explanation:

 > "